EDCD/EDDI/VoiceAttack.md

 This function enables the speech responder until either VoiceAttack is restarted or a disablespeechresponder call is made.

 To use this function in your own commands use the 'Execute an external plugin function' command with the plugin context set to 'enablespeechresponder'.

+### setspeechresponderpersonality

+This function changes the speech responder's personality.
+The name of the personality should be a text variable with the name 'Personality'.

+Note that unlike enablespeechresponder and disablespeechresponder any changes made here are persistent.

+To use this function in your own commands use the 'Execute an external plugin function' command with the plugin context set to 'setspeechresponderpersonality'.

 ### profile